sanette/intuos4-oled/README.md

 # intuos4-oled
-send cool images and text to the Wacom Intuos 4 OLEDs on Linux.
+Send cool images and text to the Wacom Intuos 4 OLEDs on Linux.

 The Intuos4 is an old tablet, but it works well, and you can have fun playing with the small OLED screens.
 There is built-in support in the